grafana/pyroscope/docs/sources/configure-client/_index.md

    </tr>
 </table>

+## Enriching profile data

+You can add tags to your profiles to help correlate them with your other telemetry signals.
+Some common tags that are used are version, region, environment, request types, etc. You have the ability to add tags using both the SDK and the agent.

+Valid tag formats may contain ASCII letters and digits, as well as underscores.
+It must match the regex `[a-zA-Z_][a-zA-Z0-9_]`.
+In Pyroscope, a period (`.`) is not a valid character inside of tags and labels.

+## Assistance with Pyroscope

 If you have more questions, feel free to reach out in [our Slack channel](https://grafana.slack.com/) or create an [issue on GitHub](https://github.com/grafana/pyroscope) and the Pyroscope team will help!